SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

      state.
 Changing any parameter, which has an impact on measured values, should be executed immediately.

-``"hold"``: XXX
+``"hold"``:
      optional command on a drivable.
 Stay more or less where you are, cease movement, be ready to continue soon, target value is kept.
 Continuation can be trigger with ``go``, or if not present, by putting the target parameter to its present value.

-``"shutdown"`` (PROBABLY TO BE CHANGED) XXX
+``"shutdown"``
      optional command for shuting down the hardware.
-     When this command is sent, and the triggered action is finished (status in idle mode), it is safe to switch off the related device.
+     When this command is sent, and the status is DISABLED, it is safe to switch off the related device.

-     :Remark:
+:Note:

-        there is an alternative proposal for
+    Going to the DISABLED state, may also be triggered by changing the mode to DISABLED.
-        implementing the shutdown function, see `SECoP Issue 22: Enable Module instead of Shutdown Command`_
+    If the implementor for security reason wants to prohibit any action after a shutdown, this should only be achieved by a shutdown command, as siabling the module should be reversible.

 Properties